Improbability Driving the narrative

 if Tayside Police only need a rough idea of where its patrol cars are, it would not fit them with sophisticated sat navs.

-I also had no reason to believe an officer who had already told me lies and half-truths.
+I also had no reason to believe an officer who had already told me a few inaccurate things.

 Remarkably, it was first recorded about 40 minutes after I had passed the Swallow Roundabout.
 That is to say, 40 minutes after the